-We had the guts to use their table and chairs because we bought something from their store.
+We had the guts to use their table and chairs since we bought something from their store.
 But if you haven’t bought anything, have the initiative not to use their facilities.
 It would be more embarrassing when you’re asked to leave.
 Put yourself in the shoes of the owner.
-Huwag po tayong masyadong makapal…..
-OR AT LEAST ASK FIRST the owner if you can use their facilities in case you badly need it.
+OR AT LEAST ASK THE OWNER FIRST if you can use their facilities in case you badly need it.
 That would only take a few seconds and a little amount of words.

 We took a nap after finishing our lunch because admit it, it really feels so good.
 And there’s a science behind it!
 Digesting the food requires a lot of energy in our body that’s why we feel groggy during digestion.
 And it’s not because we’re lazy!
 Or maybe I was wrong, and being lazy could be a factor 🤣